 The paradigm shift of the Unicist Theory is based on the discovery of the ontogenetic intelligence of nature, which is the intelligence that underlies nature.
-It establishes the basic structures of behavior in nature.
+It establishes the basic structures of behavior in nature, including human behavior.
 The understanding of the unicist paradigm shift is necessary to accept the validity of the resulting applied technologies.

 The final goal of the Scientific Research developed by Peter Belohlavek at The Unicist Research Institute was to find a structural solution for complexity as a universal problem.